tetherless-world/adapt/README.md

 docker-compose up --build
 ```

-From the host machine, you can then access the triple store interface at http://localhost:9999/blazegraph and the SPARQL endpoint at http://localhost:9999/blazegraph/sparql
+From the host machine, the TWKS store is available at http://localhost:8080.

-From inside the containers, you can then access the triple store interface at http://blazegraph:8080/blazegraph and the SPARQL endpoint at http://blazegraph:8080/blazegraph/sparql
+From inside the container, the TWKS store is available at http://twks-server:8080.

+Please follow the TWKS documentation at  on how to access its API https://twks.readthedocs.io/en/latest/server-api.html

+The TWKS command-line interface is also available from inside the `policy_tool` container.
+Please refer to the `docker-entrypoint.sh` file and also the `twks-cli` documentation at https://twks.readthedocs.io/

 OBS: Make sure to replace localhost with the appropriate docker-machine IP, if you system needs that (Windows, MacOS).